-An advance care directive is a key component of advance care planning.
+An advance care directive is a key component of advance home care planning.
 This process allows you to plan for your future health and personal care by identifying your values, beliefs, and preferences.
 These preferences guide decision-making when you are unable to communicate your wishes.

 What is an Advance Care Directive?